Texas offers a college tuition exemption for students who are blind or Deaf.

 Request the exemption

-Submit the required documents to any campus Office for Students with Disabilities at least 10 days before you register for classes.
+Submit the required documents to any campus Student Accessibility Services at least 10 days before you register for classes.

 - Include your name and Social Security number on all documents.

 - All documents must include the appropriate signature.